LSX-UniWue/non-items-recbole/README.md

 * `--device`: The device you're using, e.g. `cuda` or `cpu`
 * `--eval_per_user`: Calculate the metrics for each user on the test set separately, e.g. for user-level significance testing.
 Default is False.

+### Significance Testing
+We evaluate the significance of the results using the paired Student's t-test on user level.
+Therefore, you will need to evaluate the models per user first, which will log the per-user metrics to wandb, as described above.
+Then, you can use the [notebook] provided in to calculate the significance of the results.

 ### HypTrails
-The HypTrails analysis can be found in the [notebooks](notebooks) folder.
+A notebook to conduct the HypTrails analysis can be found in the [notebooks](notebooks) folder.

 ## Additional Visualizations for the Paper